Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance

 \subsubsection{Temperature Sensitivity}

-We study the effect of the base model temperature $T$ on the performance of \alg.
-For different values of $T$, we run select hyperparameters via grid search using seeds 1 and 2, and report mean results over five total seeds in Table~\ref{tab:temp-ablation}.
-Without tempering ($T=1$), \alg fails to achieve non-zero Forget Quality, while using too large $T$ degrades overall performance.
-This highlights the central role of tempering in both the analysis and empirical behavior of our method.
+We present an ablation study examining the effect of the base model temperature $T$ on the performance of \alg on the TOFU benchmark.
+For each temperature, we perform a grid search to select hyperparameters using seeds 1 and 2, and report mean results over five total seeds in Table~\ref{tab:temp-ablation}.
+Without tempering, corresponding to $T = 1$, \alg fails to achieve non-zero Forget Quality, while excessively large temperatures also degrade overall performance.
+These results highlight the central role of tempering in both the theoretical analysis and empirical behavior of our method.